Eye on legislation: Issues range from GSA consolidation to first responder funding

 The Government Paperwork Elimination Act requires federal agencies to give industry and citizens the option of doing business with the government electronically.

 Yet the deadline for implementing those electronic innovations passed in October 2003.
-Changes to business practices were made, including federal agencies offering digital forms and accepting electronic
+Changes to business practices were made, including federal agencies offering digital forms and accepting electronic signatures.

 The reform committee plans to examine agency compliance during hearings this year, and then determine whether further legislative action will be necessary, Marin said.